yasirkula/UnityDynamicPanels/README.md

 ## HOW TO

 First, import [DynamicPanels.unitypackage](https://github.com/yasirkula/UnityDynamicPanels/releases) to your project.
-Afterwards, add **Dynamic Panels Canvas** component to the *RectTransform* that you want to move your panels inside.
-This RectTransform doesn't have to be the Canvas object.
-It can be any child of it and can be of any custom size.
+Afterwards, add **Dynamic Panels Canvas** component to the *RectTransform* inside which your panels will reside.
+This RectTransform doesn't have to be the Canvas object itself, it can be a child of the canvas and it can have a custom size.

 There are two ways to create panels: by using the GUI of Dynamic Panels Canvas or via Scripting API.
 There are also two types of panels: *free panels* that can be moved around and resized freely and *docked panels* that are moved by the layout system, depending on where it is docked to.
 A panel can have multiple tabs.